rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 ![](https://rscircus.github.io/assets/img/20200125_CoralBeatsGTX1080.png)

 while graphing the fps these setups can to using the [MobileNetV2](https://arxiv.org/abs/1801.04381) classifier pre-trained on the ImageNet dataset.
 Yup, this is all about inference.
-No training data.
+And at this, the Coral is really really good.

+In this article we look at how to do inference with the Edge TPU, look at some perf characteristics and further explore, how the feel from a hobbyist perspective is.

 ## Hardware